criswell/awesome-bugs/README.md

 * [Windows 98 BSOD live at Comdex, with Bill Gates!](https://www.theregister.co.uk/2018/04/20/windows_98_comdex_bsod_video/) | [video](https://youtu.be/73wMnU7xbwE)

-   In 1998 at Comdex, Bill Gates was on stage during a demo of Windows 98 showcased Window's most iconic feature.
+   In 1998 at Comdex, Bill Gates was on stage during a demo of Windows 98 showcasing Window's most iconic feature.